 - The "http://www.mekatrig.com/free-website-tools/" is the address, just as it would appear in the address bar.

-- The '>Free Website Tools<' is the anchor text notice the end of code bracket at the beginning and the start code bracket at the end this is saying, "This bit is not code so it can appear in the text."
+- The '>Free Website Tools<' is the anchor text notice written between code brackets, this is saying, "This bit is not code so it can appear in the content."

 - The '/a' says "End of code instruction 'a href=' and the closing bracket '>' lets us know the code in finished so any text written afterwards will be printed as normal.

 Knowing this you can change the address you want the link to point to or change the anchor text.
-While the visual editor will do this for you sometimes you may want to do it yourself.
+While the visual editor can do this for you you may want to edit it yourself.